-Por over a decade, up through 2007, bank failures were few and far between.
+For over a decade, up through 2007, bank failures were few and far between.
 There were more than enough buyers for even troubled banks.
+A couple of years ago, I represented a CAMELS-5 rated bank that was sold when the FDIC Division of Resolutions was in the process of putting together bid packages.
+Even that bank sold for two times book value.
 Now the environment is different.
 The market for troubled banks is much more limited.
 Bailout capital is scarce and regulatory pressure is more extreme.
-As a result, the number of bank failures in this "crisis" seems to be heading inexorably higher.
+As a result, the number of bank failures in this "crisis" seems to be heading inexorably toward 100.
 Bankers need to understand what the regulatory ramifications are if the bank begins to experience problems.

 The genesis for how the regulators will respond to a troubled bank comes from the FDIC Improvement Act of 1991 (the "Act").
-Ironically, the purpose of the Act was to provide the FDIC with the resources to resolve anticipated bank failures.
-What ultimately emerged from Congress represented a significant increase in Congressional micromanagement of the banking industry and further expanded regulatory authority over financial institutions.
-This situation may seem like one of the "Back to the Future" movies as each effort of George Bush and Barack Obama to increase funding for the industry is ladled with further restrictions.
+Ironically, the purpose of the

+Act was to provide the FDIC with the resources to resolve anticipated bank failures.
+What ultimately emerged from Congress represented a significant increase in congressional micro-management of the banking industry and further expanded regulatory authority over financial institutions.
+This situation may seem like one of the 'Back to the Future' movies because the efforts of both George Bush and Barack Obama to increase funding have resulted in legislation laden with further restrictions.